Irresistible Caramel Chocolate Crunch Bars

 The Game Plan: Step-by-Step Instructions

 Step 1: Prepare your pan.
-Line a 9×13 inch pan with parchment paper.
-Leave some paper hanging over the sides to use as handles later.
-This makes it super easy to lift the bars out.
+Line a 9×13 inch pan with parchment paper, leaving some paper hanging over the sides to use as handles later.
+This prepared pan makes lifting the bars out easy.

 Step 2: Make the crunchy base.
-In a large saucepan, combine the brown sugar, corn syrup, and peanut butter.
-Cook over medium heat, stirring until it’s all melted and smooth.
+In a large saucepan over medium heat, combine 1/2 cup packed brown sugar, 1/2 cup light corn syrup, and 1/2 cup creamy peanut butter.
+Cook, stirring constantly, until everything is melted and smooth.

-Step 3: Remove from the heat and stir in the vanilla.
-Then, add the crispy rice cereal and rolled oats.
-Mix it all up until the cereal and oats are fully coated.
+Step 3: Remove the saucepan from the heat and stir in 1 teaspoon vanilla extract.
+Add the 4 cups crispy rice cereal and 1 cup rolled oats, folding until the cereal and oats are fully coated with the mixture.

-Step 4: Press the mixture firmly and evenly into the bottom of your prepared pan.
-Use the back of a spoon or your hands to get it flat.
-Pop it in the fridge while you make the caramel.
+Step 4: Press the coated cereal mixture firmly and evenly into the bottom of your prepared pan.
+Use the back of a spoon or lightly oiled hands to flatten the layer.
+Chill in the refrigerator while you make the caramel.

-Step 5: Now for the caramel.
-In a medium saucepan, melt the butter over medium heat.
-Stir in the brown sugar, corn syrup, sweetened condensed milk, and salt.
+Step 5: Now for making the caramel.
+In a medium saucepan, melt 1 cup unsalted butter over medium heat.
+Stir in 1 cup packed brown sugar, 1 cup light corn syrup, 1 can (14 ounces) sweetened condensed milk, and a pinch of salt.

-Step 7: Carefully pour the hot caramel over the chilled cereal base.
-Spread it out evenly.
-Let it cool for about 30 minutes on the counter.
+Step 7: Carefully pour the hot caramel over the chilled cereal base and spread it into an even layer.
+Let it cool on the counter for about 30 minutes so the caramel firms up slightly.

-Step 9: Pour the melted chocolate over the cooled caramel layer.
-Spread it into a nice, even layer.
-Sprinkle with flaky sea salt if you’re using it.
+Step 9: Pour the melted chocolate over the cooled caramel layer and spread into a smooth top.
+Sprinkle flaky sea salt if desired.
+This chocolate caramel top gives the bars a gorgeous finish.

-Step 10: Place the pan in the refrigerator for at least 2 hours to let everything set completely.
-The bars need to be firm before you can cut them.
+Step 10: Place the pan in the refrigerator for at least 2 hours to let everything set completely — longer if your fridge is warm.
+The bars need to be firm before slicing.

-Step 11: Once firm, lift the bars out of the pan using the parchment paper handles.
-Place them on a cutting board and cut them into squares.
+Step 11: Once firm, lift the bars from the pan using the parchment handles, place on a cutting board, and cut into squares.
+For clean slices, warm your knife under hot water, dry it, and then slice each bar.

 Pro Tips From My Kitchen